Winter camping at Astotin Lake Campground

 - Fire pit (fire permit must be paid for at the self-registration station)

-- Outhouse washroom only.
+- Outhouse washroom and beach washrooms with running water.
 No shower facilities open during the winter

 - Shared kitchen shelter

 When visiting Elk Island National Park during the winter be aware of the extra hazards such as cold temperatures, storms, challenging travel conditions, and short daylight hours.
 Safety is a shared responsibility.
 To make each winter visit safe be sure to:

 - Visit Elk Island National Park’s visitor winter safety webpage